TCFD

 Physical Risks

-• We have established a system for rapid response to torrential rain and other disasters, and have been managing them as part of our BCP in the context of an emergency risk management system.
-In addition to these efforts, as torrential rain disasters have become more severe and frequent in recent years, we are enhancing our ability to collect weather forecasts and making it possible to make quick disaster prevention decisions based on a predetermined time schedule.
-In addition, we review our response every heavy rain season to improve our response capabilities.
+• Mazda has established a system for rapid response to torrential rain and other disasters, and has been managing them as part of our BCP in the context of an emergency risk management system.
+In addition to these efforts, as torrential rain disasters have become more severe and frequent in recent years, The company is enhancing its ability to collect weather forecasts and making it possible to make quick disaster prevention decisions based on a predetermined time schedule.
+In addition, the company reviews its response every heavy rain season to improve its response capabilities.

-• In response to concerns about storm surges and water resources depletion, we are promoting reinforcement of seawall infrastructure and water conservation efforts in the practice of specialized departments.
+• In response to concerns about storm surges and water resources depletion, the company is promoting reinforcement of seawall infrastructure and water conservation efforts in the practice of specialized departments.

-• In response to the heat waves that have become more frequent in recent years, we regularly measure and evaluate the heat environment of each workplace as part of employee health management, which leads to the maintenance and management of appropriate air conditioning equipment.
-In addition, we use heat insulating materials and heat-insulating paints in our buildings as environmentally friendly measures.
+• In response to the heat waves that have become more frequent in recent years, the company regularly measures and evaluates the heat environment of each workplace as part of employee health management, which leads to the maintenance and management of appropriate air conditioning equipment.
+In addition, the company uses heat insulating materials and heat-insulating paints in its buildings as environmentally friendly measures.

-• As a measure against the spread of the epidemic, we developed a working rule to assume that employees and other families living with them become infected.
+• As a measure against the spread of the epidemic, the company developed a working rule to assume that employees and other families living with them become infected.

 Metrics and Targets